Man who set up Trump Jr. meeting is a music publicist with ties to Russian oligarch

 Following the pageant, the Agalarovs reached a preliminary deal with Donald Trump for a Trump Tower in Moscow, although the parties never went forward with development after Trump launched his campaign in 2015, the Washington Post reported.

-Goldstone’s Facebook profile — which remains public despite his new found notoriety — reveals him to be a well-traveled man who has trotted the globe sporting unusual headgear, posing with celebrities (including fashion designer Donna Karan) and checking in along the way.
+Goldstone’s Facebook profile — which remains public despite his new-found notoriety — reveals him to be a well-traveled man who sports unusual headgear, posing with celebrities (including fashion designer Donna Karan) and checking in with his Facebook followers along the way.

 "Preparing for meeting," Goldstone wrote in the caption.